MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxrecipients.md

-﻿---
+---
-Description: 'The FaxRecipients messaging collection is used by a fax client application to manage the fax recipient objects (FaxRecipient) that represent the recipients of a single fax document.
-The collection also includes methods to add and remove recipients.' ms.assetid: 'b0210d82-5d62-4192-a05c-455c9f3adf9b'
+Description: The FaxRecipients messaging collection is used by a fax client application to manage the fax recipient objects (FaxRecipient) that represent the recipients of a single fax document.
+The collection also includes methods to add and remove recipients. ms.assetid: b0210d82-5d62-4192-a05c-455c9f3adf9b
 title: FaxRecipients object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxRecipients object